-AFH Identified Fair Housing Issue Contributing Factor Meaningful Actions Include accessibility considerations in the preparation of the City's capital improvement plan and the allocation of funding for capital improvements in support of housing and residential neighborhoods for persons with physical or developmental disabilities (Program 176).
+AFH Identified Fair Housing Issue Contributing Factor Meaningful Actions Include accessibility considerations in the preparation of the City's capital improvement plan and the allocation of funding for capital improvements in support of housing and residential neighborhoods for persons with physical or developmental disabilities (Program 17).
 Substandard housing conditions High cost of ongoing home maintenance in a predominantly lower-income city Pursue funding under federal and state programs to reinstate the affordable housing rehabilitation program (Program 22).
 Continue to use code enforcement and substandard abatement processes to bring substandard housing units and residential properties into compliance with City codes (Program 23).
-Exposure to adverse environmental conditions Proximity to commercial agricultural facilities Facilitate place-based revitalization and improve access to healthy outdoor sp exposure to pollutants for new housing by evaluating transitional buffers between and agricultural uses and highways (Program 298).
+Exposure to adverse environmental conditions Proximity to commercial agricultural facilities Proximity to flood hazard areas Facilitate place-based revitalization and improve access to healthy outdoor spaces and reduce exposure to pollutants for new housing by evaluating transitional buffers between residential and agricultural uses and highways (Program 29).